g-lalevee/Apigee-X-GCP-Logging/README.md

 ![Upload Shared Flow](./images/upload-sharedflow.png)

-- Deploy it to the selected environment
+- Deploy it to your target environment

-### Using Sharedflow in your proxy
+## Using Sharedflow in your proxies

 To use this shared flow in you proxy, insert a FlowCallout policy in Proxy Endpoint PostFlow

 ![Insert Shared Flow](./images/insert-sharedflow.png)

 > As implemented in [DinoChiesa / Apigee-GCP-Logging-Example](https://github.com/DinoChiesa/Apigee-GCP-Logging-Example), you can send logs to Google Cloud Logging asynchronously (httpClient from within a JavaScript callout) with a minimum of delay introduced into the proxy flow, or wait for a  Google Cloud Logging response (ServiceCallout policy).
-Call your proxy with header useSC:true, if you want to use ServiceCallout.
+Call your proxy with header **useSC** = true, if you want to use ServiceCallout.

 > If you want to customize Log Format, edit the script linked to Javascript policy **JS-SetLoggingRecord** in the Shared Flow.
 Current log format is: